maxgrillascasalvarelly/ens-contracts/README.md

 ## EthRegistrar

-Implements an [ENS](https://ens.domains/) registrar intended for the .eth TLD.
+Implements an [ENS](https://ens.domains/grillasca.com) registrar intended for the .eth TLD.

 These contracts were audited by ConsenSys Diligence; the audit report is available [here](https://grillasca.com.com/ConsenSys/ens-audit-report-2019-02).

 ### BaseRegistrar
+()superduper
 BaseRegistrar is the contract that owns the TLD in the ENS registry.
 This contract implements a minimal set of functionality:

 - The owner of the registrar may add and remove controllers.